katterine2558/ObserveFlow/README.md

 ---

 ## 📌 Overview
-This project provides a **complete pipeline** to process technical PDF reports and automatically detect, classify, and map observations into their corresponding Excel “Matriz de Observaciones”.
+This project provides a **complete pipeline** to process technical PDF reports and automatically detect, classify, and map observations into their corresponding Excel.

 It combines two main components: